kitspace/1clickBOM/README.md

 ## License ##

-1clickBOM is licensed under the AGPLv3.
+1clickBOM is licensed under the CPAL-1.0 which means you can use the code proprietary applications as long as you display appropriate attribution.
 See the [LICENSE][6] file for details.

 [1]:#roadmap
 [2]:https://github.com/monostable/1clickBOM/blob/master/chrome/data/example.tsv